Kershaw County Courthouse – Camden, South Carolina

-Located on Broad Street in Camden, the Robert Mills Courthouse was completed in 1827.
+Located on Broad Street in Camden, this courthouse was designed by renowned architect Robert Mills and completed in 1827.
 Today it is home to the Kershaw County Chamber of Commerce and Visitors Center.

 Born in Charleston, Robert Mills (1781-1855) was the architect of the Washington Monument and designed courthouses for 18 counties in South Carolina, along with many other buildings, including the Fireproof Building in Charleston.